 Oak Island is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The people who call Oak Island home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Oak Island residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Oak Island include Irish, German, Italian, and Scots-Irish.
+The greatest number of Oak Island residents report their race to be White, followed by Native American.
+Important ancestries of people in Oak Island include German, English, Irish, Italian, and Scots-Irish.

 The most common language spoken in Oak Island is English.
-Other important languages spoken here include Spanish and Scandinavian languages.
+Other important languages spoken here include Italian and Polish.